CCPCookies/resourcesPublic/doc/source/QuickStart/ExamplePatchCreationProcedure.rst

 ----------

 This document presented a method to take two builds that were locally on a system and produce a bundled patch which is ready for uploading to a CDN.
 There are many more exposed options than discussed here.
-For exhastive list refer to the CLI help
+For exhaustive list refer to the CLI help

 .. code::